ufs-community/land-DA_workflow/docs/source/CustomizingTheWorkflow/Model.rst

 .. attention::

    The DATM + LND option is only supported on Level 1 systems (i.e., Hera and Orion).
-It is not tested or supported using a container.
+It is not tested or supported using a container except on Hera and Orion.

-..
-COMMENT: Check that this is true...

 Forcing Files
 ---------------